Kandy-IO/kandy-cpaas-android-sdk/tutorials/VoiceAndVideo.md

 If the receiving party prefers the information that it has successfully received the call, it can notify the calling party by the ringingFeedbackOption method.

-The default value of this method is CLIENT.
+The default value of this method is AUTO.
 If you want to change this value, you must do so before registration.

-Possible values of the ringingFeedbackOption configuration parameter are NONE and CLIENT.
+Possible values of the ringingFeedbackOption configuration parameter are APP and AUTO.

-- NONE: There will be no ringing feedback.

-- CLIENT: Client based ringing feedback.
+The option selected during registration, cannot be changed after registration.

+- APP: The application side should manage the ringing feedback operations

+- AUTO: Auto ringing feedback mechanism by SDK.

-When ringingFeedbackOption is NONE, CPaaS SDK will not send ringing feedback.
+When ringingFeedbackOption is APP, CPaaS SDK will not send ringing feedback.

 ###### Example: Setting ringing feedback feature